openedx/openedx-learning/openedx_learning/apps/authoring/collections/readme.rst

 Collections App
 ==============

-The ``collections`` app will enable content authors group content together for organizing and re-using content.
+The ``collections`` app will enable content authors to group content together for organizing and re-using content.
 Components can be part of several different collections.

 Motivation